Joolean14/quiz-app/README.md

       - If the customer is not logged in, prompt them to log in or register.

-# Features
+# Use cases

+## Login to app

+- Actor: Applicants & Teacher
-- Login
+- Goal: Login to admin panel or to take test dashboard.
+- Steps:
+    1. Go to the quiz-app URL
+    1. Actor enters credentials
+    1. Actor logs in
-    - Form validation
+- Alternate flows:
+    - If the credentials are wrong, a message is displayed, or any validation specifications for that matter.
+    - If the actor is an applicant, forward to take test dashboard.
+    - If the actor is a teacher, take them to admin panel.
-    - If the applicant has already taken the test show in login screen
+    - If the applicant has already taken the test forward to login screen

-- Quiz
-    - Timer
-    - Multiple-choice
-    - One attempt only
+> One Attempt only

+## Take the Quiz

-- Auto-grade
+- Actor: Applicants
+- Goal: Answer the questions defined by the teacher to see if he/she continues to the next application filter.

-- Quiz creator
+- Steps:
+    1. Login
+    1. Click on take test
+    1. The timer starts in the background
+    1. Applicants answer the multiple choice questions before the timer ends.

-- Results list
+- Alternate flows:
+    - The timer ends and the answers are automatically sent to the server
+    - Applicant finishes answering the questions before the timer ends and sends them by clicking on the button
+    - Applicant leaves the app, closes window or action of some sort

+> Timer
+> Alert when quiz is not fully filled and applicant clicks send button

+## Grade the test

+## Quiz Creator

+## Result list Read

-    - Highlight passed applicants
+> Highlight passed applications
-    - Show date when quiz was taken
+> Show date and time when quiz was taken

+## Applicant creation

-- Applicant creation with safe password generation.
+> Automatic safe password generation

+## Design database

+## Create database

+## Find responsive blade tempplates

+## Make proyect run locally

+## Call Laravel API with Laravel's HTTP client not web routes

+## Apply security measures implemented by Laravel out of the box

+## Deploy proyect

+---

+## Disclaimer

 > Signup will not be implemented due to the use of a Mailer feature, which is out of scope for this proyect.
 The applicant is created with its email and the app generates a safe password for the Teacher.
 The credentials are later sent to the applicant's email manually.
 (Loosely based on cPanel's email account generator).